 Although Min-hyung forgives his mother he still is reeling from shock and goes on an emotional inner journey to discover his former self as Joon-sang.
 He still has no memories of his former life.
 Meanwhile, Sang-hyuk had been starving himself to death after losing Yu-jin, and his mother had begged her to go back to him and save his life; always a person obedient to her elders, and not wanting to be responsible for Sang-hyuk's death, Yu-jin had agreed, grieving Min-hyung desperately.
 So when he finally tells her that he really is Joon-sang she thinks he is lying just to get her back.

 Min-hyung, becoming more like the depressed Joon-sang all the time, decides to leave Korea and fly back to the United States to live and work.
 Before he does, however, he drops off a music CD to Yu-jin's workplace, of a song they had both loved as young people, called First Love, including a note which said goodbye but let slip an important detail about the music that confirmed to Yu-jin that Min-hyung is truly Joon-sang after all.
-She races to the airport to find him before he leaves, and they are re-united in this incredibly beautiful scene, below.
-(I think the music in this scene is so haunting).
+She races to the airport to find him before he leaves, and they are re-united.

 The "Four Seasons" K-dramas, including the historical twenty-episode Winter Sonata, are all essential viewing for fans of Korean drama.
 You can't really have a full appreciation for the genre and history of K-drama as a whole unless you watch them.
 They were foundational in building up the popularity of this type of memorable television show.